avjolsakaj/C-sharp-Zero-2-Hero/en/module-01-variables, input, output/assets/Module 1 ReadMe.md

 **Example Output:**
 ```
-Enter your name: Alex
+Enter your name: Avjol
 Enter your age: 20
 Hello Alex, you are 20 years old.
 ```

 Or, if invalid:
 ```
-Enter your name: Alex
+Enter your name: Avjol
 Enter your age: twenty
 That’s not a valid age.
 ```